xxxnell/how-do-vits-work/README.md

 In the animation above, we replace Convs of ResNet with MSAs one by one according to the build-up rules.
 Note that several MSAs in `c3` harm the accuracy, but the MSA at the end of `c2` improves it.
 As a result, surprisingly, the model with MSAs following the appropriate build-up rule outperforms CNNs even in the small data regime, e.g., CIFAR!

+## Caution: Investigate Loss Landscapes and Hessians With l2 Regularization on Augmented Datasets

+Two common mistakes ⚠️ are investigating loss landscapes and Hessians (1) *'without considering l2 regularization'* on (2) *'clean datasets'*.
+However, note that NNs are optimized with l2 regularization on augmented datasets.
+Therefore, it is appropriate to visualize *'NLL + l2'* on *'augmented datasets'*.
+Measuring criteria without l2 on clean dataset would give incorrect (even opposite) results.